 Emergency Ebola initiative

-We are funding a multi-million pound emergency funding package for research that could help to contain the Ebola epidemic in West Africa and future outbreaks of infectious disease, alongside a £40 million long-term investment in African science.
+We have funded a multi-million pound emergency funding package for research that could help to contain the Ebola epidemic in West Africa and future outbreaks of infectious disease, alongside a £40 million long-term investment in African science.

 Read more about the full support initiative